BitcoinDesign/Guide/guide/getting-started/hardware.md

 # Hardware overview

-Generally, any hardware that is connected to the Internet can interact with the Bitcoin network.
+Generally, any hardware device that is connected to the Internet can interact with the Bitcoin network.
 While personal computers and smartphones work great for general wallet management and transactions, some dedicated hardware products are optimized for the nuances of Bitcoin.
 We’ll explore them and how they work here.

 ## Recovery phrase storage